The Pioneers (1926 film): Production

 Katharine Susannah Prichard's novel had won a £1,000 prize in 1915 and had previously been filmed by Franklyn Barrett in 1916.

 It was directed by Raymond Longford who in September 1925 had accepted a position of director of productions at Australasian Films.
 He worked on several films for them but the association ended badly.
-The director complained that the cast of The Pioneers was forced upon him.
+The director complained that this and Hills of Hate were forced on him by Australasian Pictures, elaborating, "Both these books were selected by the directors of the combine; they were produced at an inadequate expense and in many cases the cast was chosen despite my protests.
+During the filming of these pictures I recognised that these pictures were absurdly cheap and inadequate to secure even an English market."

 Filming took place on location near Gosford and at Australasian's studios in Bondi Junction in early 1926.
 During the shooting of one sequence, William Thornton was thrown from his horse and was seriously injured.
 Because they were so far from a town, first aid was performed by Longford himself, who had had medical training.
 Longford sewed four stitches into Thornton's head.

 Reception

 The critic for the Sydney Morning Herald wrote that:

 Raymond Longford's latest Australian production... is a distinct advance on his last picture, "The Bushwhackers".
 Its photography and settings are equal to the best American, and a vein of natural sincerity runs right through its acting.
 The story, too, is more definite.
 In fact, from the state of having practically no story at all, Mr. Longford has run to the other extreme and tried to bring in too much story, so that after one has been looking at the picture for nearly two hours new issues are still coming in, which would need still another half hour for their adequate solution...
 Mr. Longford himself seems to have realised that his spectators' patience must be at an end here; for he has suddenly brought the play to a close and left all sorts of important things unexplained...
 If only The Pioneers could be wound up about half-way or two-thirds of the way through, so as to obviate all this trite melodrama, which has been put in obviously as a sap to the populace, it would stand as a landmark In the history of Australian motion pictures.